 While you might be tempted to splurge on all manner of cleaning products that aren’t going to damage leather or other materials in your car, with the government shutting down all non-essential shops and asking you to only shop for the basic necessities this is likely to be out of the question.

 Bleach-free antibacterial wipes are the next best thing to specific cleaning products as they kill 99.9% of germs, are inexpensive, and safe to use frequently.
-Couple this with disposable gloves and a dry microfibre cloth and every touch point in the car can be cleaned thoroughly.
+Couple this with disposable gloves, apron and a dry microfibre cloth and every touch point in the car can be cleaned thoroughly.
 Once you’re done and have disposed of your gloves and wipes, make sure to follow NHS guidelines by washing your hands thoroughly with antibacterial soap for a minimum of 20 seconds.

 Where are the key areas that I need to clean?

 When beginning a deep car clean, it helps to think about it logically and approach the car like you would if you were just going for a drive.

 The first area to focus on is obviously the exterior door handles and the interior handles.
 This should also include the window and wing mirror controls as well as door release.